Learn what these supplements are and how they work

 Animal studies done by Dr. Howard Weiner at Brigham and Women’s Hospital in Boston documented the successful use of glandulars (although they didn’t call them “glandulars”) in the treatment of two autoimmune diseases—multiple sclerosis and rheumatoid arthritis.
 Dr. Weiner found that oral myelin—the sheath that surrounds and protects nerve fibers—had amazingly positive results in treating multiple sclerosis, and oral collagen dramatically reduced the symptoms associated with rheumatoid arthritis.

-Human studies then tested oral collagen type II on human arthritic patients.
-Dr. Weiner and Dr. David Trentham studied ten people with severe rheumatoid arthritis.
+Human studies then tested oral collagen type II on human arthritis patients.
+Dr. Weiner and Dr. David Trentham studied 10 people with severe rheumatoid arthritis.
 They eliminated the standard therapies such as NSAIDS and methotrexate and fed the patients pure collagen type II derived from chicken sternal cartilage.
 At the end of the second month, six of the ten patients showed substantial improvement and one showed a complete regression of the disease that lasted 26 months with no side effects.
 As a matter of fact, this study demonstrated a 70-percent response rate of the most severe cases of rheumatoid arthritis with no side effect, with these patients completely removed from standard medications.
 Even the other 30 percent of the group had improvement.

 In general, Dr. Weiner and his colleagues have suggested that ingesting different tissue “building blocks” can combat autoimmune diseases.
 They feel that in the near future doctors will be able to limit or even shut down the self-destructive cycle of autoimmunity by feeding patients small quantities of the substance under attack.

-Another research scientist, Dr. Andrew Muir, has performed similar studies at the University of Florida Medical School in Gainesville.
+Another research scientist, Dr. Andrew Muir, has performed similar studies at the University of Florida Medical School.
 He fed insulin orally to mice which had been bred to become diabetic.
 His studies revealed that the beneficial effects of glandulars are lost if they don’t go through at least part of the digestive process.
 In other words, he found that when substances like insulin were injected directly into the intestine there was no effect.
 However, when taken orally and allowed to go through the digestive tract or when pre-treated with digestive enzymes and injected into the intestine, they significantly delayed the onset of diabetes in the mice.

 Dr. Muir’s theory of how oral insulin stops diabetes is that insulin passing through the intestinal wall triggers the immune system to stop attacking the pancreas.
 This concurs totally with Dr. Lee’s theory of how glandulars work.